 iii.
 A general description of the technical and organisational security measures; cf. clause E.

 b.
 The list must be available in writing, including electronically.
-At the request of the Data Controller or the Danish Data Protection Agency, the Data Processor must at any time make the list available to the Data Controller and/or the Danish Data Protection Agency.
+At the request of the Data Controller or an official national Data Protection Agency, the Data Processor shall make the list available to the Data Controller and/or an official national Data Protection Agency.

 a.
 The Data Controller hereby consents to the Data Processor being entitled to use Data Sub-Processors (“Data Sub-Processors”) to provide the services of the Data Processor in accordance with the Agreement.
 It is the responsibility of the Data Processor that Data Sub-Processors meet their data protection obligations in accordance with the Legislation.